tanhauhau/tanhauhau.github.io/content/blog/compile-svelte-in-your-head-part-1/index.md

 ### export default class App extends SvelteComponent

-Each component is a class, which you can import and instantiate it through [this API](https://svelte.dev/docs#Client-side_component_API).
+Each component is a class, which you can import and instantiate through [this API](https://svelte.dev/docs#Client-side_component_API).

 And in the constructor, we initialize the component with information that made up the component such as `create_fragment`.
-Svelte will only pass information that it is needed and removing them whenever it is not necessary.
+Svelte will only pass information that it is needed and remove them whenever it is not necessary.

 Try removing the `<h1>` tag and see what happens to the output: